Why You Should Start the FAFSA Now, Not Later

 It’s also important to note that some funding is limited, which means your chance to receive aid is higher now than it will be in a few months.

-“One of the benefits to submitting a FAFSA sooner rather than later is that it gives the students and parents more time to obtain important documents,” says Riggleman.
+“One of the benefits to submitting a FAFSA sooner rather than later is that it gives the students and parents more time to obtain important documents,” says Furrie.
 It also gives your school’s Financial Aid department more time to resolve conflicting information and to see what institutional scholarships you may be eligible for.
 This head start, she explains, translates to less stress for everyone involved — especially you, the student.